-A small amount of rubbing alcohol could also be used.
-However if you are to do this be sure to keep the bricks exposure to the bricks minimal as it can fade the plastic.
+A small amount of rubbing alcohol can also be used if you wish.
+However, if you are to do this be sure to keep the exposure of the brick minimal as it can fade the plastic.

-Once you have finished washing you’re bricks be sure to rinse all bricks thoroughly.
-Ensuring there is no left over residue on the bricks.
+Once you have finished washing the bricks be sure to rinse all bricks thoroughly.
+Ensuring there is no leftover residue.